janpascal/denyhosts_sync/README.md

 - If you use a MySQL database, you need to install the appropriate Python library. possibly by running `pip install MySQL-python`.
 On Debian/Ubuntu, use `apt-get install python-mysqldb`.
+- If you're on a Debian, and possible also Ubuntu system, you'll make your life easier when you install the some packages: apt-get install python-dev python-pip python-setuptools libgeoip-dev \
+  geoip-database libpng-dev libxft-dev python-matplotlib python-twisted \
+  libsodium-dev libffi-dev yui-compressor

 ## Installation
-Run the following command: `sudo ./setup.py minify_js minify_css install`.
-This will download the needed Python libraries, minify the used JavaScript and CSS libraries, install the Python scripts onto your system (usually in `/usr/local/lib/python2.7/dist-packages`), install the default configuration file in `/etc/denyhosts-server.conf` and the Python script `/usr/local/bin/denyhosts-server`.
+Run the following command: `sudo setup.py develop` to download the needed Python libraries.
+Then run `sudo setup.py minify_js minify_css install` to minify the used JavaScript and CSS libraries, install the Python scripts onto your system (usually in `/usr/local/lib/python2.7/dist-packages`) and the Python script `/usr/local/bin/denyhosts-server`.

 ## Configuration
 Create the database and a database user with full rights to it.
 Copy the